When hashtags are used for comedic purposes. It is mostly used in these two scenarios:

 - Game Grumps' "I Burgie Burgie" shorts feature several parodic Engineered Hashtags such as #RelishShits, #BurgerFeels, or #beefy (the latter coincidentally being also used by a gay porn website, which makes it even funnier in meta-hindsight).

-- Reviewing the song "Blurred Lines" by Robin Thicke, Todd in the Shadows suggests to replace the hashtag from the music video by #RAPEY because of the questionable lyrics or #NOT A RHYME.
+- Reviewing the song "Blurred Lines" by Robin Thicke, Todd in the Shadows suggests to replace the hash from the music video (which even adorns our #EngineeredHashtag page) with #RAPEY because of the questionable lyrics or #NOT A RHYME.

 - At the end he discusses with the hashtag: